 At present, the mesoscale model is facing numerous challenges, especially the accurate simulation of pollutant concentration during heavy pollution episodes.
 One of these challenges is to correctly describe the turbulent mixing process of pollutants.
-Although the model can reproduce the evolution of pollutants, the simulation of diurnal variation of pollutants is fundamentally flawed, especially at night.
+Though the model can reproduce the evolution of pollutants, the simulation of diurnal variation of pollutants is fundamentally flawed, especially at night.
 Errors in the estimation of pollutant concentration are primarily caused by defects in the turbulent mixing of pollutants in the model.
-Actually, a difference exists between the turbulent transport of heat and particles, which inspires us to deal with the turbulent diffusion of particles proposed by Jia et al., 2021b, we demonstrated the improvement of pollutant concentration in winter from 2013 to 2017, and the uncertainty factors are also analyzed in the model.
+Actually, a difference exists between the turbulent transport of heat and particles, which inspires us to deal with the turbulent diffusion of heat and particles separately.
+Therefore, based on the turbulent diffusion expression of particles proposed by Jia et al., 2021a, we demonstrate the improvement of pollutant concentration in winter from 2013 to 2017, and the uncertainty factors are also analyzed in the model.

 The original scheme overestimates the surface PM{2.5} concentration by 11.8% (2013), 48% (2014), 23.8% (2015) and 20.9% (2017) at night, respectively.
-The new scheme has improved the overestimation of the surface PM{2.5} concentration in eastern China at night, and the mean absolute bias of the region can be reduced by 8.3% (2013), 17% (2014), 11% (2015) and 11.7% (2017), respectively.
-In the horizontal direction, the pollutant concentration is reduced near the surface layer and better mixed in the entire layer, and increasing the pollutant concentration in the upper level.
+The new scheme has improved the overestimation of the surface PM{2.5} concentration in eastern China at night, and the mean value of absolute bias of the region can be reduced by 8.3% (2013), 17% (2014), 11% (2015) and 11.7% (2017), respectively.
+In the horizontal direction, the pollutant concentration shows regional synchronous changes.
+Consequently, the pollutant concentration is reduced near the surface layer and better mixed in the entire layer, increasing the pollutant concentration in the upper level.
 Moreover, the new scheme not only improves the simulation of pollutant concentration, but also does not deteriorate the simulation of other meteorological parameters.
-Although PBLH affects the diffusion of pollutants, the simulation of pollutant concentration is not specifically

-460 controlled by PBLH.
+Although PBLH affects the diffusion of pollutants, the simulation of pollutant concentration is not specifically controlled by PBLH.
 It should be noted that TDC has a negligible impact on the simulation of pollutant concentration at some stations with complex topography.
 Meanwhile, advection transport may dominate the evolution of pollutant concentration in mountainous area.
-The simulation results of PM{2.5} components cannot be evaluated, due to lack of observational data.
-CO, however, as a representative of primary pollutants, 465 can be compared with observations.
+The simulation results of PM{2.5} components cannot be evaluated, owing to the lack of observational data.
+CO, however, as a representative of primary pollutants, can be compared with observations.
 Results from new scheme are more consistent with the observations than the original scheme, which supports the improvement of the PM{2.5} concentration.

-The coefficient of function in this study should be discussed given the sample size of data, but we hope the new scheme can provide promising guidance during heavy pollution episodes.
-The turbulent transport mechanism and turbulence parameterization constitute a complex topic (Lemon et al., 2019; Couvreux et al., 2020; Edwards et al., 2020), and beyond this, other processes (or other parameters) require in-depth understanding and exploration (Zhang et al., 2001; Seinfeld et al., 2016; Shao et al., 2019; Emerson et al., 2020).
-Therefore, more research may shed more light on the turbulent mixing process and transport mechanisms of pollutants during the heavy

-475 turbulent mixing process and transport mechanisms of pollutants during the heavy pollution episodes, especially on the experimental side (e.g., carry out extensive measurement campaigns).
+The coefficient of function in this study should be discussed combined with the sample size of data, but we hope the new scheme can provide promising guidance during heavy pollution episodes.
+The turbulent transport mechanism and turbulence parameterization constitute a complex topic (Couvreux et al., 2020; Edwards et al., 2020), and beyond this, other processes (or other parameters) require in-depth understanding and exploration (Zhang et al., 2001; Shao et al., 2019; Emerson et al., 2020).
+Hence, more research may shed more light on the turbulent mixing process and transport mechanisms of pollutants during the heavy pollution episodes, especially on the experimental side (e.g., carry out extensive measurement campaigns).